S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 3. The coordinating node aggregates the CPU utilization data from all worker nodes.
 4. If the average CPU utilization across all worker nodes is high:
    - The coordinating node initiates the spinning up of additional worker nodes to handle the increased workload.
-   - Log in the database that a new worker node was spun up.
+   -  Share on the message bus / queue a WorkerNodeScaledUp event and log it to the database.
 5. If the average CPU utilization across all worker nodes is very low:
    - The coordinating node blocks underutilized nodes from receiving any more work and schedules them for shutdown after they finish their current tasks.
-   - Once a node is shut down, log in the database that it was shut down.
+   - Once a node is shut down, share on the message bus / queue a WorkerNodeScaledDown event and log it to the database.
 6. Continuously monitor and adjust the number of worker nodes as needed based on the aggregated CPU utilization data from all worker nodes.

 ## Error Handling: Functional Container Error